Observing complementary Lucas sequences using non-Hermitian zero modes: Conclusion

 Unlike previously identified constant-intensity modes, our instance requires only modulating the imaginary part of the on-site potential.
 In addition, the phase of this mode is also a constant on each sublattice of the reservoir, leading to an equal division of energy flux from a gain site to its two neighboring loss sites.
 Through the discussion of different configurations, we also demonstrated that linear localization can persist with two different systems bridged by the reservoir and be manifested by multiple zero modes.
 We also note that while our constant-intensity mode may look similar to a flat-top beam \cite{flattop}, the latter is created using refractive or reflective optical elements and not a resonant mode.

+To realize Lucas sequences with $Q<0$, we required alternate on-site frequency detunings besides the gain and loss modulation and asymmetric couplings in the reservoir.
+While NHPH symmetry no longer holds, a multi-parameter scanning can in principle produce the two Lucas sequences, as we demonstrated using the Fibonacci and Lucas numbers in the case of $P=1=-Q$.

-Although we mainly focused on a reservoir with both gain and loss, the intriguing phenomena of linear localization and constant-intensity modes can also be observed in an entirely passive setup with only loss.
+Although we mainly focused on a reservoir with both gain and loss, these Lucas sequences, including linear localization and constant-intensity modes, can also be observed in an entirely passive setup with only loss.
 It only requires imposing additional uniform loss (across the entire lattice) stronger than the gain in the original reservoir.
+Such a configuration is most valuable in systems where gain is inaccessible or difficult to implement, including silicon waveguides \cite{Pan2018} and laser-written waveguides in fused silica glass \cite{Szameit}.

-Our discussion also shines light on achieving different effective boundary conditions at the interface of two coupled lattices, which may help achieve other exotic states in coupled systems with potential topological protection.
+Our discussion also sheds light on achieving different effective boundary conditions at the interface of two coupled lattices, which may help achieve other exotic states in coupled systems with potential topological protection.